bevyengine/bevy/release-content/migration-guides/split-window.md

 ---

 `Window` has become a very large component over the last few releases.
 To improve our internal handling of it and to make it more approachable, we have split it into multiple components, all on the same entity.
-So far, this affects `CursorOptions`
+So far, this affects `CursorOptions`:

 ```rust
 // old